 How Does a Business Obtain a Surety Bond?

 Go to an insurance company or standalone surety company to purchase a surety bond.
 You will go through a process similar to a loan application before you can purchase a bond.
 The approval process involves an underwriter review of many key indicators, including the applicant’s credit profile, financial history, and managerial team.
-Our knowledgeable agents at L & A Insurance Services in Phoenix, AZ will be happy to assist you in obtaining a security bond for your business.
+Our knowledgeable agents at L & A Insurance Services in Scottsdale, Arizona will be happy to assist you in obtaining a security bond for your business.